Tax Assessor's Office

-Q. Why has my registration renewal form changed?
+Q. How has the registration renewal form changed?
 The new form combines information about your vehicle registration renewal fee and your vehicle property tax due.
-The new Tag & Tax System allows you to make one payment for both registration renewal and vehicle property tax.
+The Tag & Tax System allows you to make one payment for both registration renewal and vehicle property tax.

-Q. Will my vehicle registration renewal fee remain the same?
+Q. Did my vehicle registration renewal fee remain the same?
 Yes.
-Vehicle registration renewal fees will remain the same annual cost.
-The only increase in your bill will reflect the vehicle property tax amount
+Vehicle registration renewal fees remained at the same annual cost.
+The only increase in your bill reflects the vehicle property tax amount

 Q. Can I renew my vehicle registration without paying my property tax?No. You cannot renew your vehicle’s registration, whether it is leased or owned, unless the total taxes and registration fees on the vehicle are paid at the same time.

 Q. What if I lease my vehicle?
 Do I need to pay my property taxes to the leasing company?
 No. Vehicle property taxes on leased motor vehicles must be paid in full at the time of renewal.
 A copy of the combined tag and tax notice is not sent to the leasing company.

 Q. Who do I call if I have questions about the value of my vehicle?Please let us answer any questions you may have regarding your vehicle's value: